aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 List of available Apache Kafka Connect connectors
 =================================================

-The following Apache Kafka Connect connectors are currently available, and can be used in any Aiven for Kafka services with Kafka Connect enabled.
+The following connectors can be used in any Aiven for Kafka services with Kafka Connect enabled.

 Source connectors
 -----------------

 Source connectors enable the integration of data from an existing technology into an Apache Kafka topic.
-The following is the list of available connectors:
+The following is the list of available source connectors:

 * `Couchbase <https://github.com/couchbase/kafka-connect-couchbase>`__